dreid/atomiclong/README.rst

 It uses `CFFI`_ to bind `GCC's Atomic Builtins`_.

-It's value is a C ``long`` which can be incremented, decremented, and set atomically.
+Its value is a C ``long`` which can be incremented, decremented, and set atomically.
 It is inspired by Java's `java.util.concurrent.atomic.AtomicLong`_.

 Example::